Cottage Country Travel Services

 Cleaning and Linen service may be available at some cottages at an additional cost.
 The availability and cost for these additional services must be confirmed at the time of booking and will require a one hour earlier check-out time.

-Please check the cottage web page print out provided to you at the time of booking for a list of cottage facilities and amenities.
-Most cottages provide pillows and blankets, but do not provide bed/bath linens, unless otherwise noted.
+Please check the cottage web page print-out provided to you at the time of booking for a list of cottage facilities and amenities.
+Most cottages provide pillows and blankets, but unless otherwise noted, do not provide bed/bath linens.

-Please do not assume that a property is pet free just because the cottage is restricted re: pets and smokers.
-Some owners have pets (or are smokers) but still restrict renters from bringing pets.
-If you have allergies, please check the Cottage Web Page to determine if the property is "Animal Free".
+Please do not assume that a property is pet-free just because the cottage is restricted re: pets.
+Some owners have pets but still restrict renters from bringing pets.
+If you have allergies, please check the Cottage Web Page to determine if the property is 'Pet-Free'.

 Almost all cottage properties have some degree of gradient - from the driveway to the cottage and/or from the cottage to the waterfront and the terrain can be uneven to rugged.
 In addition, some cottages have steps inside the cottage as well, even if only a one story building.